Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Background and Significance

-\textbf{Time Series Generation:} Prior sequential generation methods using GANs rely primarily on binary adversarial feedback \citep{mogren2016crnngan, esteban2017realvalued}, and supervised sequence models mainly focus on tasks such as prediction \citep{dai2015semisupervised}, forecasting \citep{lyu2018improving}, and classification \citep{srivastava2016unsupervised}.
-TimeGAN \citep{yoon2019timegan} was one of the first methods to preserve temporal dynamics in time series synthesis.
+Prior sequential generation methods using GANs rely primarily on binary adversarial feedback \cite{mogren2016crnngan, esteban2017realvalued}, and supervised sequence models mainly focus on tasks such as prediction \cite{dai2015semisupervised}, forecasting \cite{lyu2018improving}, and classification \cite{srivastava2016unsupervised}.
+TimeGAN \cite{yoon2019timegan} was one of the first methods to preserve temporal dynamics in time series synthesis.
 The architecture comprises an embedding layer, recovery mechanism, generator, and discriminator, trained using both supervised and unsupervised losses.
-GT-GAN \citep{jeon2022gtgan} considers the generation of both regular and irregular time series data using a neural controlled differential equation (NCDE) \citep{kidger2020neural} encoder and GRU-ODE decoder \citep{de2019gru}.
-This framework, combined with a continuous time flow processes (CTFPs) generator \citep{deng2021modeling} and a GRU-ODE discriminator, outperformed existing methods in general-purpose time series generation.
-Recently, \citet{pmlr-v202-bilos23a} proposed to generate time series data for forecasting and imputation using discrete or continuous stochastic process diffusion (DSPD/CSPD).
+GT-GAN \cite{jeon2022gtgan} considers the generation of both regular and irregular time series data using a neural controlled differential equation (NCDE) encoder \cite{kidger2020neural} and GRU-ODE decoder \cite{de2019gru}.
+This framework, combined with a continuous time flow processes (CTFPs) generator \cite{deng2021modeling} and a GRU-ODE discriminator, outperformed existing methods in general-purpose time series generation.
+Recently, \secondedit{\citeauthor{pmlr-v202-bilos23a}} \cite{pmlr-v202-bilos23a} proposed to generate time series data for forecasting and imputation using discrete or continuous stochastic process diffusion (DSPD/CSPD).
 Their proposed method views time series as discrete realizations of an underlying continuous function.
-Both DSPD and CSPD used either the Gaussian or Ornstein-Uhlenbec process to model noise and then proceeded to add the noise to the entire time series, and the learned continuous function was then applied to generate time series.
+Both DSPD and CSPD use either the Gaussian or Ornstein-Uhlenbec process to model noise and apply it to the entire time series.
+The learned distribution over continuous functions is then used to generate synthetic time series samples.